pokt-network/docs/content/learn/economics/nodes.md

 When this feature was first implemented, the value was equal to 15,000 POKT, meaning that a node could stake anywhere from (for example) 15,000 POKT to 29,999 POKT and still receive the same reward multiplier.

 {{% notice style="info" %}}
-The actual parameter is denoted in [uPOKT](http://localhost:1313/learn/economics/token/#pokt-denominations), but is listed here in POKT for easier comprehension.
+The actual parameter is denoted in [uPOKT](/learn/economics/token/#pokt-denominations), but is listed here in POKT for easier comprehension.
 {{% /notice %}}

 ### ServicerStakeWeightCeiling ("The Ceiling")

 This parameter denotes **the minimum value of the top bin**.
 Any amount staked higher than this value will not incur any greater reward.

+{{% notice style="info" %}}
+If the amount of POKT staked is higher than the Validator Threshold, the node will earn additional rewards due to being a Validator Node.
+That is unrelated to Stake-Weighted Servicer Rewards, however.
+{{% /notice %}}

 When this feature was first implemented, the value was equal to 60,000 POKT, meaning that a node that staked 60,000 or more POKT would always receive the largest multiplier of rewards.

 {{% notice style="info" %}}
-The actual parameter is denoted in [uPOKT](http://localhost:1313/learn/economics/token/#pokt-denominations), but is listed here in POKT for easier comprehension.
+The actual parameter is denoted in [uPOKT](/learn/economics/token/#pokt-denominations), but is listed here in POKT for easier comprehension.
 {{% /notice %}}

 The number of bins isn't a parameter, but can be inferred from the values of `ServicerStakeFloorMultiplier`, `ServicerStakeWeightCeiling`, and `StakeMinimum` as per the following: